Nootropic profile

 Glycine is the simplest amino acid, serving as an inhibitory neurotransmitter and a key building block for proteins, collagen, and glutathione.
 It promotes deep, restorative sleep, reduces anxiety, and supports cognitive function through NMDA receptor co-agonism.

-The key benefits of Glycine include: Anxiety & Calm, Cognitive Enhancement, Longevity, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Glycine are: Anxiety & Calm, Cognitive Enhancement, Longevity, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.